UFC Heavyweight Champ Stipe Miocic Balances Life as Fighter and First Responder

 The Locker Room

 Growing up in the Cleveland area, the grandson of Croatian immigrants, Miocic gravitated to athletics.
-Gifted with size, strength, speed and an incredible work ethic, Miocic excelled at more or less every sport he tried.
+Gifted with size, strength, speed and work ethic, Miocic excelled at more or less every sport he tried.
 He was a good wrestler, but baseball was his first calling.
 He went on to play for Cleveland State, even garnering some Major League interest.
 (He also wrestled at Cleveland State and became a Golden Gloves boxing champion before taking up MMA.)

 Still, Miocic realized a career in pro sports was not exactly the surest bet.
 Understanding his own propensity for action, he considered joining the Coast Guard.
 Ultimately, friends pointed him toward firefighting.